gornes/Human_Activity_Recognition/README.md

 Innovative approaches to recognize activities of daily living (ADL) is essential input part for development of more interactive human-computer applications.
 Methods for understanding Human Activity Recognition (HAR) are developed by interpreting attributes derived from motion, location, physiological signals and environmental information.
 Project goal is to propose a machine learning method to perform ADL classification of published data set (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphone).
 Data contains recordings from a group of individuals performing set of ADL (standing, sitting, laying, walking, walking upstairs and walking downstairs) while wearing a waist-mounted smart-phone with embedded internal sensors (accelerometers, gyroscopes and magnetometers).
 Effectiveness of machine learning method will be performed by comparing recognition accuracy of machine learning method with published Multi Class Hardware-Friendly Support Vector Machine (MC-HF-SVM) recognition accuracy.

 ## Method:
-Data (10299 samples with ADL balanced 561 features)  will be partitioned into training and test set in proportion 70% and 30%.
-The partition will be randomized.
-The training data will be employed for training different classifiers such as Support Vector Machine (SVM) , Random Forrest (RF) and Boosting (AdaBoost).
-Cross validation will be employed to test classifiers performance and Yelp Metric Optimization Engine (MOE) for finding optimal parameters.
-Overall accuracy, recall and precision will be measured for determining best classifier.
+Data (10299 samples with ADL balanced 561 features)  is partitioned into training and test set in proportion 70% and 30%.
+The partition is randomized.
+The training data is employed for training different classifiers such as Support Vector Machine (SVM) , Random Forrest (RF) and eXtreme Gradient Boosting (XGBoost).
+Cross validation with grid search and Yelp Metric Optimization Engine (MOE) are employed for finding optimal classifier parameters.
+Overall accuracy, recall and precision is measured for determining best classifier.

 ## Data:
 1. “Human Activity Recognition Using Smartphones Data Set “ - UCI Machine Learning Depository;